Weekly COVID-19 update - Houston Today

 As of Feb.
-4, there were 191 new cases of COVID-19 reported in the Northern Health region, bringing the active case total to 1,155.
+11, there were 143 new cases of COVID-19 reported in the Northern Health region.

-For B.C. as a whole, there were 1,799 new cases, bringing the total amount to 25,479.
+For B.C. as a whole, there were 1,245 new cases.
 According to the most recent B.C.
 CDC reporting period from Jan.
-23 to Jan.
-29, there were 17 new cases reported in Burns Lake, and 81 reported in Smithers and Houston combined.
-This is down from 60 in Burns Lake and 131 in Smithers and Houston from the previous report.
+30 to Feb.
+5, there were 15 new cases reported in Burns Lake, and 52 reported in Smithers and Houston combined.
+This is down from 17 in Burns Lake and 81 in Smithers and Houston from the previous report.

 Have a story tip?
 Email: